durul/wwdc2018/README.md

 - Integration: BitBucket and GitLab
 - New code snippets tool can accessible from Xcode Editor menu
 - Run the XCTest in the command line using the xcodebuild tool
-- Parallel testing by creating clones of the simulators
+- Parallel testing by creating clones of the simulators.
+Clones delete automatically
+  * `$ xcodebuild -project Demo.xcodeproj/ -scheme Demo -destination 'platform=iOS Simulator,OS=12.0,name=iPhone 7' clean build test CODE_SIGN_IDENTITY="" CODE_SIGNING_REQUIRED=NO -parallel-testing-worker-count 4`
 - Add specific test target
 - Viewing results in the test log and test report
 - Upload App to App Store with the xcodebuild tool